Judge Robert G. Montgomery

 - Archiving all Franklin County deed records back to the founding of the United States in an electronic format, to ensure the accessibility of these historic records for all posterity;

-- Tirelessly educating veterans about their right to have their discharge records permanently on record and safeguarded at no cost by the County Recorder.
+- Educating veterans about their right to have their discharge records permanently on record and safeguarded at no cost by the County Recorder.

 Prior to entering public service at age 31, Judge Montgomery was a successful business owner in the wireless telecommunication industry, operating several companies while attending law school in the evening division.
 At their pinnacle, his companies had 12 offices in five states and the U.S. Virgin Islands, employing over 200 people.
 Under his leadership, his companies earned numerous awards for productivity.

-Immediately prior to his election as Recorder, Judge Montgomery engaged in the private practice of law for several years, as a partner in a law firm and focused his practice on advanced estate planning, real estate and business law.
-Judge Montgomery was a licensed title agent and founded and then sold a land title agency.
+Immediately prior to his election as Recorder, Judge Montgomery engaged in the private practice of law for several years, as a partner in a Columbus law firm, focusing his practice on advanced estate planning, real estate and business law.
+Judge Montgomery was a licensed title agent who founded and then sold a land title agency.
 In addition, he served as an assistant prosecutor for the Village of Hartford and a special assistant prosecutor for the City of Newark.

-Judge Montgomery is a current member of the Columbus Bar Association; the Ohio State Bar Association; National Association of County Recorders, Election Officials and Clerks; the Ohio Probate Judge's Association; and the National College of Probate Judges.
+Judge Montgomery is a current member of the Columbus Bar Association; the Ohio State Bar Association; Ohio Supreme Court's Commission on the Rules of Superintendence; Ohio Supreme Court's Subcommittee on Adult Guardianships; Executive Committee of the Ohio Association of Probate Judges; Ohio Association of Probate Judges at-large Officer; Host for the 2014 Summer Conference of the Ohio Associations of Probate, Juvenile and Domestic Relations Judges; National Association of County Recorders, Election Officials and Clerks; the Ohio Probate Judge's Association; and the National College of Probate Judges.
 He is a former member of the Ohio Recorder's Association, the Property Records Industry Association, the International Association of Clerks, Recorders, Election Officials and Treasurers, and the Satellite Broadcasting and Communications Association.